TransposeData/docs/docs/rest/token-prices-api/overview.md

 # Welcome to the Token Prices API

 Experience the power of real-time and highly reliable cryptocurrency data with our **Token Prices API**.
+The Token Prices API provides endpoints for complete real-time & historical price data with low latency at all levels of granularity.

 ## Endpoints
 The **Token Prices API** supports the following functionality: